jewelpsmith/SmartOps-Portfolio/SOPs/SOP-002-Logistics-Shipment-Tracking.md

 runs on tribal knowledge and verbal updates.
 Miscommunication, missed deliveries, finger-pointing when things go wrong.
-This document creates ONE source of truth for how every shipment is handled — from the moment an order is placed to the moment it's signed, sealed, and closed out in the system.
+This document creates ONE source of truth for how every shipment is handled, from the moment an order is placed to the moment it's signed, sealed, and closed out in the system.

-The goal is simple: every shipment tracked, every exception documented, every stakeholder informed — automatically, consistently, and securely.
+The goal is simple: every shipment tracked, every exception documented, every stakeholder informed, automatically, consistently, and securely.

 ---